amboxer21/PowerButtonMonitor/README.md

 # PowerButtonMonitor
-A program to monitor the lock/unlock button for android
+Monitor the lock/unlock button on android